kbressem/bert-for-radiology/README.md

 ## Data Preparation
 ### Extraction of Free Text Reports
 Single plain text files were stored on a network-drive.
 File-names and paths were prior extracted using R `list.files()` function and stored in one very large table.
-As the workstation used by us has >120 GB RAM on my working-PC, keeping such large files in memory is no problem.
-On PC with smaller memory some workarrounds might be needed.
+As the workstation used by us has >120 GB RAM, keeping such large files in memory is no problem.
+On Coimputers with smaller memory some workarrounds might be needed.

 used script: [text-extraction/extract-reports.R](text-extraction/extract-reports.R)